david-a-redick/dirt/README.md

 The `packages` directory contains all the package groups and package files.

-There is also a `packages-by-category` that follows the [hierarchy of gentoo's package repo](https://gitweb.gentoo.org/repo/gentoo.git/tree/).
+There is also a `packages-by-category-gentoo` that follows the [hierarchy of gentoo's package repo](https://gitweb.gentoo.org/repo/gentoo.git/tree/).
 This is mostly for humans that want to browse.

 A package is also just a POSIX sh script following a naming pattern of `NAME-VERSION[-FEATURES].sh`, where NAME is the application name lower cased (firefox), version is the official source id (91.0.1esr) and FEATURES are a way to convey that there mutually exclusive compile time features that this package contains.